What is a heart murmur?

 It can be scary to learn that you or your child has a heart murmur.
 But heart murmurs are very common, especially in children, and are usually harmless.
 These normal murmurs are called "innocent" heart murmurs.
 There is nothing wrong with your heart when you have an innocent murmur.
 Up to half of all children have innocent murmurs.1 They usually go away as children grow.

 Adults can have innocent murmurs too.
-They can happen when your blood flows harder and faster than usual—during pregnancy, for example, or a temporary illness, such as a fever.
-They usually go away on their own.
-Innocent murmurs are often found in adults over 50 years of age.1
+Innocent murmurs are often found in adults over 50 years of age.
+Murmurs also happen when your blood flows harder and faster than usual—during pregnancy, for example, or a temporary illness, such as a fever.1

 What causes an abnormal heart murmur?

 Abnormal murmurs are signs of a heart problem.
 In children, abnormal heart murmurs are usually caused by problems they are born with, such as a heart valve that doesn't work right or a hole in the wall between two heart chambers.